chart21/Verification-of-Outsourced-Object-Detection/README.md

 Donwload this GIF if you want to see the statistics printed in the consoles.
 <p align="center"><img src="data/demo/EdgeTpu-Setup.gif"\></p>

 ## Supported Contract Violations
-Contract violations are distinguished between (1) Quality of Experience (QoE) Violations due to timeouts, or not receiving/acknowledging enough outputs, and (2) Malicious Behavior.
-Consequences of QOE violations can be blacklisting, and bad reviews (if Merkle Trees are used also refusing payment of last interval).
+Contract violations are distinguished between (1) Quality of Service (QoS) Violations due to timeouts, or not receiving/acknowledging enough outputs, and (2) Malicious Behavior.
+Consequences of QOS violations can be blacklisting, and bad reviews (if Merkle Trees are used also refusing payment of last interval).
 Consequences of malicious behavior can be fines, and refusal of payment.
 Every party that is accused of malicious behavior has the right to contest if additional Verifiers are available within a deadline.

-### QoE Violations
+### Qos Violations
 #### Outsourcer perspective
 1. Contractor did not connect in time
 2. Verifier did not connect in time